afrut/learn-gcp/notes.md

 - **Read replicas** can be used to improve the performance of the database by off-loading read operations from the primary instance.

 ### Cloud Storage
+- Serves as a **data lake** for unstructured data.
+- Stores data as **objects** in **buckets**.
+Buckets are associated with projects.
+    - Bucket name is globally-unique and are associated with a physical location.
+        - Can be multi-region.
+        - Cannot change location or name after creation but data can be moved to another bucket.
+        - Name can be reused once the bucket is deleted.
+    - Buckets cannot be nested.
+    - There are no filepaths.
+However, objects can be named to simulate a filepath as in gs://path/to/object.
+        - Moving to a different "filepath" is just renaming the file.
+- Redundancy and replication:
+    - Redundant in at least 2 zones in a region area.
+    - Multi-region and dual-region buckets are geo-redundant; stored in at least 2 different physical locations separated by 100 miles.
+        - Default replication provides geo-redundancy in 1 hour.
+        - Turbo replication provides geo-redundancy in 15 minutes.
+- Co-locating VMs and buckets in the same region can improve performance.
 - **Transfer Service** is designed to load terabytes of data using scheduled jobs and is well suited for transferring data from other public clouds.
 - **Transfer Appliance** is designed for large data loads but requires attaching a storage device to the source system's network and so suitable only when you have physical access to the source system network.
 - **Uniform bucket level access** uses IAM to apply permissions to buckets or groups of objects.
 This is the recommended method.
 - **Fine-grained access control** is a legacy method based on access control lists.
 Not recommended.
 - **Signed URLs** are used for time-limited access to an object.
 - **Signed policy** documents are used to control what can be uploaded to a bucket.
-- Retention policies specify how long files should be kept.
+- **Retention policies** specify how long files should be kept.
-- Retention policy locks prevent changes to the retention period.
+- **Retention policy** locks prevent changes to the retention period.
+- **Object versioning** enables the retention of older versions of a file as noncurrent when it is replaced or deleted.
+- #*NUMBER* appended at the end of a resource name indicates a specific generation of the object. **#0** refers to the most recent version.
-- Lifecycle policies can be used to delete data.
+- **Lifecycle policies** can be used to delete data.
 They are triggered when an object meets certain conditions.
 These conditions are:
     ```
     age
     createdBefore